-Since May 2009, I have served as an officer on the Executive Committee of the DC/MD/VA chapter of the American Immigration Lawyers Association (currently Chair) and am active in several immigrant rights organizations.
-I was a charter member of the Maryland State Bar Immigration Law Section and have served on the Advisory Council for five years.
+From 2009 through 2014, I served as an officer on the Executive Committee of the DC/MD/VA chapter of the American Immigration Lawyers Association (including president) and am active in several immigrant rights organizations.
+I was a charter member of the Maryland State Bar Immigration Law Section and have served on the Advisory Council for seven years.
 I regularly speak to groups and write letters to public forums to educate the American public that immigration is not a dirty word.

 I self financed 100% of my education through four degrees in night school while working full time during the day.
 I therefore have a strong appreciation and affinity for self directed clients who seek a better life for themselves and their families.
 We are a team and your immigration issues are my issues.

 We are all immigrants or descended from immigrants.